sagnax/go-crash-course/README.md

-# go-crash-course
+# Go Crash Course
-Go Crash Course
+Some Golang annotations, code snippets and reminders.